Inspiring innovation and imagination

 Devon’s future employees must have strong technical know-how and creative problem-solving skills to help us deliver affordable oil and natural gas in an environmentally and socially responsible way.

-We believe investing in education can help us build the workforce we need to achieve our technology leadership goals and our vision of diversity, equity and inclusion (DEI).
+We believe investing in education can help us build the workforce we need to achieve our technology leadership goals and our vision of an open, supportive and respectful workplace where differences are valued and employees feel a sense of belonging.
 Our social investments are focused on building student capabilities in STEM (science, technology, engineering and math).
-We’re particularly interested in increasing the representation of girls, minorities and rural communities in STEM fields.
-These groups are a growing part of the workforce whose talents will be needed to fill the increasing number of STEM-related jobs at Devon and in our industry.
+We’re particularly interested in building a workforce that represents all types of students and whose talents will be needed to fill the increasing number of STEM-related jobs at Devon and in our industry.

 As technology for our industry rapidly evolves and transforms our company, people with diverse backgrounds and new ways of looking at problems can help us innovate.
 We need technology solutions to drill and produce oil and gas efficiently, achieve our aggressive emissions reduction targets and improve safety.
 At the same time, we’re committed to addressing racial and social inequality wherever it is found.
 Our investments in STEM education support progress in both of these important areas.